alem-platform/bootcamp-go/meteor/print_converted_seconds/README.md

 # print_converted_seconds

 Write a program that takes a number of seconds as input and prints the equivalent time in days, hours, minutes, and seconds.
-If the input is invalid, print `NV`.
+The program should handle the arguments that are in range of `int32`, if the input is invalid, print `NV`.

 **Example:**